weaversa/cryptol-course/labs/saw/Bittwiddling/BittwiddlingAnswers.md

 By the end of this lab you will gain
   * advanced knowledge of how to write functions, and
-  * basic knowledge of writing SAWs.
+  * basic knowledge of writing SAW.

 This lab is a [literate](https://en.wikipedia.org/wiki/Literate_programming) Cryptol document --- that is, it can be loaded directly into the Cryptol